Iteration: Mathematics

 In mathematics, iteration may refer to the process of iterating a function, i.e. applying a function repeatedly, using the output from one iteration as the input to the next.
 Iteration of apparently simple functions can produce complex behaviors and difficult problems – for examples, see the Collatz conjecture and juggler sequences.

 Another use of iteration in mathematics is in iterative methods which are used to produce approximate numerical solutions to certain mathematical problems.
 Newton's method is an example of an iterative method.
 Manual calculation of a number's square root is a common use and a well-known example.

 Computing

-In computing, iteration is a technique that marks out of a block of statements within a computer program for a defined number of repetitions.
+In computing, iteration is a technique that marks out a block of statements within a computer program for a defined number of repetitions.
 That block of statements is said to be iterated.
 A computer programmer might also refer to that block of statements as an iteration.

 Implementations

 Loops constitute the most common language constructs for performing iterations.
 The following pseudocode "iterates" three times the line of code between begin & end through a for loop, and uses the values of i as increments.